-Section 4 of the C at Act 2011 states - 4.
-Term Term used: owner (1) In this Act - ow owner, in relation to a cat, means any of these persons - (a) in the case of a cat that is registered, the registered owner of the cat; or (b) in the case of a cat that is not registered, a person who, or an owner of a business or organisation that, ordinarily keeps and cares for the cat; or (c) if a person referred to in paragraph (b) is a child under 18 years of age, that child's parent or guardian.
-(2) whos to be e case of a cat that is not registered, but is microchipped, a person e name is recorded as the owner of the cat in a microchip database is taken, in the absence of evidence to the contrary, to be a person who arily keeps and cares for the cat.
+Section 4 of the Cat Act 2011 states -

+4. Term used: owner

+(1) In this Act -

+owner, in relation to a cat, means any of these persons -

+- (a) in the case of a cat that is registered, the registered owner of the cat; or - (b) in the case of a cat that is not registered, a person who, or an owner of a business or organisation that, ordinarily keeps and cares for the cat; or - (c) if a person referred to in paragraph (b) is a child under 18 years of age, that child's parent or guardian. - (2) In the case of a cat that is not registered, but is microchipped, a person whose name is recorded as the owner of the cat in a microchip database is to be taken, in the absence of evidence to the contrary, to be a person who ordinarily keeps and cares for the cat.